oddy-boop/Edusync-git/src/supabase/policies.md

     (SELECT auth.role()) = 'authenticated'
   );

-CREATE POLICY "Admins can insert/delete teachers, teachers can update their own" ON public.teachers FOR INSERT, DELETE
+CREATE POLICY "Admins can insert/delete teachers" ON public.teachers FOR INSERT, DELETE
   USING (
     get_my_role() IN ('admin', 'super_admin')